cortes-ciriano-lab/savana/README.md

 length|Minimum length SV to consider (default=30)
-mapq|Minimum MAPQ of reads to consider (default=5) buffer|Buffer to add when clustering adjacent potential breakpoints (default=10) depth|Threshold for number of supporting reads (default=3) threads|Number of threads to use (default is maximum available) debug|Optional flag to output extra debugging info and files validation|Optional VCF file to validate against
+mapq|Minimum MAPQ of reads to consider (default=5) buffer|Buffer to add when clustering adjacent potential breakpoints (default=10) threads|Number of threads to use (default is maximum available) debug|Optional flag to output extra debugging info and files

 ## Troubleshooting